apitestbase/apitestbase.github.io/Assertions.md

 ## JSONEqual Assertion
 Used to verify that the actual (API response) JSON is equal to the expected JSON.

 The underlying diff engine is JsonUnit, and you can use json-unit placeholders in the expected JSON, as described in [JsonUnit Readme](https://github.com/lukas-krecan/JsonUnit).
-The only difference here is that the placeholder must be denoted by `#{...}`, because `${...}` has been reserved for Iron Test [Properties](https://github.com/zheng-wang/irontest/wiki/Properties) usage.
+The only notice here is that the placeholder must be denoted by `#{...}`, because `${...}` has been reserved for Iron Test [Properties](https://github.com/zheng-wang/irontest/wiki/Properties) usage.

 Given